GitHub-User228/recommendation_system_in_e-commerce/services/Monitoring.md

 ## Description

 Grafana's dashboard is used to monitor the ML microservice.
-A [dashboard.json](/services/grafana/dashboard.json) consists of 13 different panels:
+A [dashboard.json](/services/grafana/dashboard.json) consists of 15 different panels:
 - `CPU Usage`: The CPU usage over time window.
 - `RAM Usage`: The memory usage over time window.
 - `Successful Requests Increase`: Successful requests count increase over time window for all endpoints.
+- `Events Types Total Count`: Number of event types (`view`, `add_to_cart`, `transaction`).
+- `Add To Cart Events Ratio`: The ratio of add to cart events.
+This is essentially the `CTR` metric in the task.
 - `Invalid Requests Increase`: Invalid requests count increase over time window for all endpoints.
 - `Failed Requests Processing Error Increase`: Increase in the number of times the microservice failed to process the request over time window for all endpoints.
 - `Too Many Requests Error Increase`: Increase in the number of requests that exceeded the time limit over time window for all endpoints.